 If your dog does run away, don’t punish him.
 It’s important that your dog does not associate the comeback with any feeling of guilt or anger.
 Also, if you notice that your dog has a tendency towards running away, keep him on a leash at all times.
 Another tip for keeping your dog safe is to make sure to teach him the basic, safety commands.
 Not only are they easy to teach, but they can also prevent dangerous situations for you and your furry friend.

 The hidden benefits of walking your dog

-Walking your dog is a big part of a dog owner’s life.
-A simple walk contributes to improving your dog’s social behavior as well as strengthening the bond that tights you two together.
-If you see dog walks as funny moments in the day you will be having fun while working towards keeping your dog healthy.
+Walking your dog is a big part of a dog parent’s life.
+A simple walk contributes to improving your dog’s social behavior as well as strengthening the bond that ties you two together.
+If you see dog walks as fun moments in the day you can have fun while working towards keeping your dog healthy.

 More interesting Articles